Understanding Stored Procedures and SQL Injection

 Key Points

-- SQL injection occurs when unsanitized user input is incorporated into database queries
+- SQL injection occurs when unsanitized input alters query logic, turning data into executable commands

-- Parameterized queries treat inputs as data rather than executable code, preventing most injection attacks
+- Parameterized queries separate code structure from data values, preventing most injection attacks

-- Defense-in-depth requires multiple layers: input validation, parameterization, least privilege, and monitoring
+- Defense-in-depth requires input validation, least privilege, monitoring, and multiple security layers

 How Stored Procedures Work

-Stored procedures are database objects containing one or more SQL statements that execute as a single unit.
-The database engine precompiles and optimizes them during creation, improving performance for repeated operations.
+Stored procedures are precompiled database objects containing one or more SQL statements that execute as atomic units.
+The database engine optimizes them during creation, improving performance for repeated operations.

 Core Characteristics

-- Precompiled execution: Parsed and optimized once during creation, reducing overhead
+- Precompiled execution: Parsed and optimized once during creation

-- Centralized logic: Business rules stored in the database rather than scattered across application code
+- Centralized logic: Business rules stored in the database rather than application code

-- Transaction control: Can manage complex operations as atomic units
+- Transaction control: Manages complex operations as single units

-- Access control: Permissions managed at the procedure level, not individual tables
+- Access control: Permissions managed at procedure level

 Security Advantages

-Stored procedures act as a security layer between applications and raw database tables, reducing direct SQL exposure.
+Stored procedures create a security buffer between applications and raw database tables.

-- Consistent execution: Prevents ad-hoc query variations that might introduce vulnerabilities
+- Consistent execution that prevents ad-hoc query variations

 SQL Injection Mechanics

-SQL injection occurs when applications incorporate unsanitized user input into database queries.
-Attackers exploit this by crafting inputs that alter query logic, transforming data into executable commands.
+SQL injection occurs when applications incorporate unsanitized user input into database queries, allowing attackers to alter query logic.

 Common Attack Vectors